Alexandra Palace Theatre

 1 person favorited this theater

 Located on Muswell Hill in north London, between Muswell Hill and Wood Green.
 The first Alexandra Palace was opened on 24th May 1873.
 It was a ‘Palace for the People’ to become north London’s equivalent of south London’s Crystal Palace, and offered spectacular views over the London landscape.
 It was named after Princess Alexandra and was built by the Lucas Brothers, who also built the Royal Albert Hall in London’s South Kensington district.
-They hired architects Alfred Meeson & John Johnson to designed the entertainment complex.
+They hired architects Alfred Meeson & John Johnson to design the entertainment complex.
 It was a resounding success, but just 16 days after opening, it was destroyed by fire on 9th June 1873, which also destroyed many priceless artefact’s, paintings and porcelain that were on display.

 Set amid 220 acres of parkland, the Alexandra Palace building covered a seven and a half acres site, and it was rebuilt to the plans of architect John Johnson and opened on 1st May 1875.
 The new building had a great hall, capable of accommodation 10,000, which was equipped with a gigantic Willis organ.
 There was also a concert hall, a 3,000-seat theatre, a palm court containing exotic plants and trees, an enclosed rose garden courtyard and in the parkland a boating lake, three ornamental pools, a race course and a circus.
-Alexandra Palace had its own railway station and a tram to take the ten’s of thousands of visitors up to the top of the hill.
+Alexandra Palace had its own railway station and there was also a tram to take the ten’s of thousands of visitors up to the top of the hill.
 In 1914 Alexandra Palace and its grounds were used as a refugee camp for Belgian citizens fleeing the Germans.
 Later that year it became an internment camp for 3,000 German, Hungarian & Austrian prisoners of war.
 The complex re-opened to the public after World War I, and later added to its attractions an ice rink, cafe’s and bars.